matthias-p-nowak/schtt/README.md

-# scht
+# schtt
-Stupid CH testing
+Stupid CH testing tool

 ## How to use